linkedinyou/OpenSim-Blender-Addons/README.md

 Each Python file (*.py) in this repository can be added as a stand-alone addon in Blender.
 At this time there are no interdependencies between the files.

-To install a .py file as an addon ...
+To install a .py file as an addon:
 1. Download the .py file to your local computer
 2. Start Blender
 3. Go to File > User Preferences and click on the Add-ons tab.